rskottap/imfind/FINDME.md

 `imfind "beach" --directory ./include/examples/ -n 5`

 Do `imfind --help` to see full usage.

+Run `make check` in repo root to run tests.

 ---
 ### Examples